QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 The "bliss level" of real balances is  $\frac{u_1}{u_2}$ and the inflation rate that attains it is $-\frac{u_1}{u_2 \alpha}$.

-## Friedman's optimal rate of deflation
+## Friedman's Optimal Rate of Deflation

 According to {eq}`eq_old5a`, the "bliss level" of real balances is  $\frac{u_1}{u_2}$ and the inflation rate that attains it is